 Find the best deal, compare prices and read what other travellers have to say about hotel accommodation in Milos at TripAdvisor.

-The best time to honeymoon in the Cyclades is during the mid-season (May, June, September and October) when the weather is warm and the islands are less crowded.
+The best time to visit the Cyclades is during the mid-season (May, June, September and October) when the weather is warm and the islands are less crowded.
 Note: Peak season generally runs from July to August and is best avoided due to temperatures often exceeding 38°C and to the fact that the main islands are swamped with European holidaymakers.

 From March to May, the temperature is cooler, hotel prices are more reasonable and the crowds non-existent.
 The winter off-season, from November through February, is generally quiet everywhere, however many hotels are closed.

-Location – Milos is one of the Cyclades, a group of islands that comprises Mykonos, Paros, Naxos, Ios and Santorini, plus a number of smaller islands.
+Milos is one of the Cyclades, a group of islands that comprises Mykonos, Paros, Naxos, Ios and Santorini, plus a number of smaller islands.
 The Cyclades is located in the Aegean Sea, south-east of mainland Greece.

-Getting there – By air, Milos is just 40 minutes from Athens, and by ferry, just 5 hours from Piraeus (Athens).
+By air, Milos is just 40 minutes from Athens, and by ferry, just 5 hours from Piraeus (Athens).